Ageing and sexing details:

 A relatively dark and fresh HY wing.
 Although exagerated a bit by the shadow from the

-finger holding the wing, there is a molt limit between the darker replaced median coverts
+a molt limit between the darker replaced median coverts

 and the duller retained greater coverts.
 Note also that while the primary coverts have a bit